rdfostrich/article-jws2018-ostrich/content/related-work.md

 There exists a correspondence between these query atoms and the independent copies (IC), change-based (CB), and timestamp-based (TB) storage strategies.

-Namely, VM queries are efficient in storage solutions that based on IC, because there is indexing on version.
+Namely, VM queries are efficient in storage solutions that are based on IC, because there is indexing on version.
 On the other hand, IC-based solutions may introduce a lot of overhead in terms of storage space because each version is stored separately.
 Furthermore, DM and VQ queries are less efficient for IC solutions.
 That is because DM queries require two fully-materialized versions to be compared on-the-fly,